dk14/crypto/chats/btc-audit/drama-context.md

 Want an academic I give you that.
 Want a clown - enjoy.
 Academia embarassed themselves with this already.
 Cannot outdo them.

 Spent a year debunking it.
 Pay me for MY WORK - NOT FOR REPEATING AFTER OTHERS.
 That's what got you into  THIS TRNG trouble.
 That's why it was never f*cking upgraded.
 That's how AI appears as coding to you - repetetive code on GitHub.
 Only bugs differ, but AI cannot tell.

+And stop pacifying YOURSLEVES.
+WHY YOU FALL FOR REVERSE PSYCHOLOGY.

+"WE SEE VIOLENCE ON TV/NEWS SO WE EILL DO THE EXACT F*CKING OPPOSITE"